BobFIV/PSU_CAPSTONE_F2023/docs/Bluetooth.md

 ### Receiving a message
 #### static uint8_t ble_data_received(struct bt_nus_client *nus, const uint8_t *data, uint16_t len)
-1. Checking for the one-byte header, the next course of action is determined.
+1. The message is read and checked for the one-byte header.
+2. Based on the header, the packet is placed in the uplink or downlink packet.
+Most messages are placed in the uplink to be sent over MQTT to the correct topic.
+If the message is intended for interboard communiation (ESP32 -> Raspberry Pi), it is placed into downlink aggregator instead.
+3. Depending on the message type, such as update errors, they are handled immediately.